waelsy123/el-avs/README.md

 ## Adding a New Strategy

-To add a new strategy to the Hello World AVS, follow the guide provided in [`AddNewStrategy.md`](https://github.com/Layr-Labs/hello-world-avs/blob/master/AddNewStrategy.md).
+To add a new strategy to the Lending Protocol AVS, follow the guide provided in [`AddNewStrategy.md`](https://github.com/Layr-Labs/lending-protocol-avs/blob/master/AddNewStrategy.md).
 This guide walks you through the necessary steps to add and whitelist a new strategy for the AVS.